MITLibraries/adml/README.md

 - A running ArchivesSpace instance
 - Maven for building the project.
-- `connection.props` (format below) to specify ArchivesSpace API and app user credentials
+- `aspace.props` (format below) to specify ArchivesSpace API and app user credentials
 - `application-prod.properties` (modeled on application.properties for production use)
 - A relational database (for production use)